oogles/git-ds/README.md

 3. Add `git-ds` to the system `PATH`, either by adding the repository directory to the `PATH` or by copying/linking the file from  somewhere already on the `PATH`.

-After successful installation, a new command will be available in all git repositories on the system: `git ds`
+After successful installation, a new command will be available in all git repositories on the system: `git ds`.
+The command requires it be executed in the root directory of a valid git repository.

 ## File rotation